JoshuvaGeorge03/my-learning-of-datastructures/README.md

 Post Order Traversal -> Travel to left node then right node and then to root node (Traverse the left subtree followed by the right subtree then print the value of a node);

 level order traversal -> we want to print nodes as they appear one layer at a time

+**Binary Search Tree Insertion**

+-> Recurse down left subtree if the value is smaller -> Recurse down the right subtree, if value is larger.
+-> if value is equal do nothing
+-> if you hit a leaf node, create a new node.

+**Binary Search Tree Removal**

+Removal of the tree involves the two steps process

+1) finding the value in the tree, if it exists.
+2) Removing the value from the tree, and also find the successor value for that node to maintain the BST invariant.

+Finding the node involves four cases

+1) we have reached the leaf node, still not found the value.
+2) value is equal to 0 to the current node, then we have found it.
+3) value is less than 0, then if the value exists, then the value is in left subtree.
+4) value is greater than 0, then if value exists, then the value is in right subtree.

+Removing elements and finding successor to maintain the BST invariant.

+1) if the node, we found is in leaf, then we just remove it, without any side effects.
+2) if the node, we found have left subtree, then we find the next root node in the children to be successor.
+3) if the node, we found have right subtree, then we find the next root node in the children to be successor.
+4) if the node, we found have both subtree, then we try to find larget value from the left subtree or smallest value from right subtree as successor node. this works, because, it will keep the BST invariant due to largest value in the left subtree means, everything below have smaller value. smaller value from the right subtree means, everything below will be larger values.